NOTE: As of 2019 – TotalVPN is no longer active or offering any paid of free VPN services.

 - Google DNS latency: approximately 214

-While this certainly isn’t the fastest service available, they aren’t the slowest, either.
-We can reasonably expect some overhead to decrease the raw bandwidth and latency of my Internet connection, and Total VPN performed pretty well.
-I would also point out that I can buffer YouTube videos over this connection without a hitch, and browsing the web works perfectly fine.
+We can reasonably expect some overhead to decrease the raw bandwidth and latency of my Internet connection, but Total VPN performed pretty badly.
+I would also point out that I can buffer YouTube videos over this connection without a hitch, and browsing the web works perfectly fine, but it shouldn’t always be needed.
+Between slow speeds and non-functional servers, testing was a drag.

-For my personal use, as long as the latency is under 300ms I’m a happy camper, though some real-time gamers may take issue with any latency above 60 or 70ms.
+For my personal use, as long as the latency is under 200ms I’m a happy camper, though some real-time gamers may take issue with any latency above 60 or 70ms.
 Last but not least, I would point out that this will also impact uploads and downloads for cloud storage applications, though with a faster Internet connection most users probably won’t tell much of a difference.
 All in all, I was pleased with the results of the speed test with exception to not being able to connect to Hong Kong.
+But the bottom line is, anything above 100ms is not fast.
+Fast servers will provide ping responses anywhere from 10 to 30ms, a little higher is fine, but 200+ is high.

 Customer service is 24/7, which most VPN users have come to expect as standard.
 For account related inquiries and technical support, users can open a ticket by emailing them directly or using a live chat feature on their website.
 I tested it out and found that the queue time was only estimated to be 3 minutes, but it only took about 2 minutes before I got a response.
 To test the representative, I asked them questions such as which connection protocol offered the strongest security and how to change that in the software interface.